MerrickMath/MerrickMath.github.io-PythonProject/index.md

 ### Start Here
 This is a template that can be used for your first python program:
 * <a href="https://mrfanning.github.io/MrFanning.github.io-PythonProject/Template.py"> Program Template </a>
+Program That Fnds Area Of A Square Given A Sidelength:
+* <a href="https://mrfanning.github.io/MrFanning.github.io-PythonProject/Square.py"> Program Template </a>

 ### Project Files
 * <a href="https://mrfanning.github.io/MrFanning.github.io-PythonProject/CheatSheet.pdf"> Python Cheat Sheet </a>